bikkashneupane/firehawk_automobile/README.md

 - Click "Save Automobile" to store it in Firebase Firestore.
 - On success, the table will automatically update.

-## 4. Remove a Automobile
+## 4. Remove an Automobile

-- Click the “Delete” button in the "Actions" column for a automobile.
+- Click the “Delete” button in the "Actions" column for an automobile.
 - A confirmation will appear.
 On confirmation, the automobile will be removed from Firestore and UI.

 ## 5. Download as CSV

-- Click the “Download CSV” button to download current filtered + sorted automobile list.
+- Click the “Download CSV” button to download the current filtered + sorted automobile list.
-- Only rows that match the search and sort are downloaded.
+- Only rows that match the search and sort are downloaded — not just the visible page.

+## 6. Pagination

+- Pagination is used for better performance and UX on large datasets (300+ records).
+- Navigate using previous/next buttons at the bottom of the table.

 ---